MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

    ![0 detached elements while still in Room 1](./dom-leaks-images/0-detached-in-room-1.png)

    0 detached elements are found, and no elements are displayed below the button, because all of the message elements are attached to the present, Room 1 instance of the **Room** class.
-This list isn't the list you want to troubleshoot, because it includes elements that can be GC'd, as well as the desired elements that can't be GC'd.

    <!-- ------------------------------ -->